274 - The HOA

 I guess we were all worried for nothing, acknowledged Candy Longfellow, who giggled uncontrollably between words as her pets crawled all over her body like a living lizard suit.

-The whole thing feels contrived and amateurish to me, huffed theater critic Siobhan Azdak, who expressed herself best in negative terms.
+The whole thing feels contrived and amateurish to me. huffed theater critic Siobhan Azdak, who expressed herself best in negative terms.

 Someone asked Captain Werther what he thought, but he'd already sailed away.
+More on this after a word from the public health department.

 Whoa,

 what's that weird rash behind your knee?
+Uh, looks pretty itchy, my friend.
+Looks uncomfortable AF.

+Ew, oh, looks like it's spreading, too.
+Have you had that checked out?
 It could be an allergy of some kind.

 Have you ever had an allergy test?
+It's super easy.

 You just go into your doctor's office, they hook you up to electrodes, ask you a series of penetrating questions about your childhood, and when you start crying, they take a sample of your tears on a plastic slide and look at it under a microscope and figure out exactly what you're allergic to.

 Then, no matter what it is, they recommend that you start taking grape seed extract and local bee pollen.
+In the meantime,

-This has been a message from the public health department.
+get some calamine lotion for that rash.
+This has been a message from the Public Health Department.

+Breaking news from the Desert Creek HOA Block Party.
 A group of 10 individuals has appeared, holding hands and walking among the crowd.

-They do not wear clothing, but are modestly covered by a cascade of long flowing hair adorned with twigs and leaves.
+They do not wear clothing, but are modestly covered by a cascade of long flowing hair. adorned with twigs and leaves.

 Hair that has never been cut and trails behind them on the ground like wedding trains, collecting more twigs and leaves as they walk.
+They are radiant and calm.

 They smile and nod.